cjjin1/sawmill_distances/README.md

     - sawmills (the modified feature class created by data_prep.py)
     - harvest sites (the modified feature class created by data_prep.py)
     - output directory (to store results)
-    - Number of site-to-sawmill pairs per mill type (recommended at least 5, 20 if a single mill type is selected)
+    - Number of site-to-sawmill pairs per mill type (recommended at least 30)
     - Keep Output Paths? (simply true or false for if the output paths should be kept)
     - sawmill type (for if a single sawmill type is desired)